LangFIR: Discovering Sparse Language-Specific Features from Monolingual Data for Language Steering: Feature-Guided Language Steering

 \subsection{Ablation Study}

-We ablate the following aspects of LangFIR on Llama~3.1~8B: number of top-$k$ features, sample size, feature-overlap removal, intervention layer, scaling coefficient, frequency threshold, random-token sequence length, and random seed.
+We ablate the following aspects of LangFIR on Llama~3.1~8B: number of top-$k$ features, sample size, feature-overlap removal, intervention layer, scaling coefficient, frequency threshold, random-token sequence length, random seed, and filter negative set.
 Each factor is varied independently while holding all others at their validation-selected values.
 Results on Gemma models are generally consistent.
-We present the three most informative ablations below.
-All setup details, additional ablations, and Gemma results are in Appendix~\ref{sec:appendix_ablation_details}.
+We highlight the most important findings below and report all setup details, additional ablations, and Gemma results in Appendix~\ref{sec:appendix_ablation_details}.

 \textbf{Number of features.} Figure~\ref{llama:ablation_topk} shows that even at $k = 1$, all three metrics are already high, consistent with the top-feature dominance observed in Section~\ref{sec:analyses}.
 Including additional language-specific features yields modest further improvement.